vxtan27/w64dbg/BUILDING.md

     cl main.c /link ntdll.lib kernel32.lib msvcrt.lib ucrt.lib vcruntime.lib dbghelp.lib /ENTRY:main

-* Use `/ENTRY:main` to minimize CRT (C Runtime Library) dependencies.
+- The `/ENTRY:main` option should be used to reduce dependencies on the C Runtime Library (CRT).

-## __Optimizations__
+## Optimizations

-Add compiler and linker options based on your requirements to improve performance or customize the build process.
+Customize the build process by adding compiler and linker options as needed to enhance performance or meet specific requirements.